jarvist/Amphisbaena/README.md

 Amphisbaena and Gorgophone - codes to simulate reptation / flory model of a polymer, and Time-of-Flight mobility simulations.

-As used for the bulk of this Nanoletters paper:
+This was developed in Summer 2005 in Jenny Nelson's group at Imperial College.
+This code produced the results for this Nanoletters paper:

 http://pubs.acs.org/doi/abs/10.1021/nl0608386